All Episodes

 So Podesta sits on the board of this company called Jewel Unlimited.

-It's got a fairly complex ownership structure, but it's got two offshore entities uh that control ultimately the company here in the United States.
+It's got a fairly complex ownership structure, but it's got two offshore entities that control ultimately the company here in the United States.

 He never listed it on his financial disclosures when he joined the Obama administration.

-But I I gotta ask this.
+But I got to ask this.

 I mean, as Bill Clinton, she's Secretary of State, Bill Clinton is giving all of these speeches.

-Um you've got who are the people that get a seat at the table?
+You've got, who are the people that get a seat at the table?

-American companies that uh give to the Clinton Foundation, and what they're supposed to get out of this, by the way, is special access to the Russian market.
+And what they're supposed to get out of this, by the way, is special access to the Russian market.

 So they're getting a benefit.

-Let me go back for a second, if I can, both you and uh my friend uh Steve Bannon put this piece together as well, and that is about John Podesta.
+Both you and my friend Steve Bannon put this piece together as well, and that is about John Podesta.

 Is that required by law?